 All amounts borrowed under the Facility, as well as the obligations of the Domestic Guarantors, are secured by a lien on the company's and such Domestic Guarantors' accounts receivables, inventory, cash and deposit accounts.
 All amounts borrowed by the European Borrowers under the Facility are secured by a lien on such European Borrowers' accounts receivable, inventory, cash and deposit accounts, as well as certain other assets.
 At the company's option, borrowings made pursuant to the Agreement bear interest at either, (i) the alternate base rate (defined as the higher of the Prime Rate (as announced by JP Morgan Chase Bank, N.A. (the "Agent")) and the Federal Funds Rate plus 1/2 of 1%) or (ii) the Adjusted LIBOR Rate (defined as the LIBOR Rate as adjusted for statutory revenues) plus, in either case, a certain margin based on the aggregate average availability under the Facility.
 The Agreement also contains representations, warranties, affirmative and negative covenants, and default provisions which are conditions precedent to borrowing.
 The most significant of these covenants and default provisions include a capital expenditure limitation of \$500 million in any fiscal year and limitations in certain circumstances on acquisitions, dispositions, share repurchases and payment of cash dividends.
 In the first quarter of 2010, the company executed a second amendment to the Facility allowing, among other things, the company to pay cash dividends on preferred stock and make share repurchases, in an aggregate amount of \$50 million per fiscal year subject to the satisfaction of certain liquidity requirements.
 The company has never declared or paid cash dividends on its common stock.
 The Agreement contains cash dividend restrictions based on the then-current and pro forma fixed charge coverage ratio and borrowing availability at the point of consideration.
 The company was in compliance with all financial covenants at December 25, 2010.
 The Facility also includes provisions whereby if the global availability is less than \$218.8 million, or the European availability is below \$37.5 million, the company's cash collections go first to the Agent to satisfy outstanding borrowings.
 Further, if total availability falls below \$187.5 million, a fixed charge coverage ratio test is required which could effectively eliminate additional borrowing under the Facility.
 Any event of default that is not cured within the permitted period, including non-payment of amounts when due, any debt in excess of \$25 million becoming due before the scheduled maturity date, or the acquisition of more than 40% of the ownership of the company by any person or group, could result in a termination of the Facility and all amounts outstanding becoming immediately due and payable.
-On March 30, 2011, the company obtained from the lending institutions participating in the Facility a waiver of default following identification of the need to restate the financial statements in our original Form 10-K filed on February 22, 2011.

 At December 25, 2010, we had approximately \$674 million of available credit under our asset based credit facility (the "Facility").
-At December 25, 2010, the company's borrowings under the Facility totaled

-\$52.5 million at an effective interest rate of approximately 3.49%.
+At December 25, 2010, the company's borrowings under the Facility totaled \$52.5 million at an effective interest rate of approximately 3.49%.
 The maximum month end amount outstanding during 2010 occurred in November at approximately \$73.4 million.
 There were also letters of credit outstanding under the Facility at year end totaling approximately \$119.0 million.
 An additional \$0.2 million of letters of credit were outstanding under separate agreements.
 Average borrowings under the Facility in the fourth quarter of 2010 were approximately \$33.9 million at an average interest rate of 3.56%.
 The maximum monthly average in 2010 occurred in December at approximately \$67.3 million.
 We did not borrow under the Facility during the first three quarters of 2010.